Purchase Local or Indigenous Materials

 - Plants should be grown at a facility within 250 miles of the site.

 - All other materials should be extracted, harvested, recovered and manufactured within 500 miles of the site.

-Local landscape architecture firms which have pursued LEED® certification from the U.S. Green Building Council or follow the Sustainable Sites Initiative criteria have likely conducted research and can recommend local materials.
-Other potential resources include local nurseries or garden centers.
+- Local landscape architecture firms – Firms that have pursued LEED® certification from the U.S. Green Building Council or follow the Sustainable Sites Initiative criteria have likely conducted research and can recommend local materials.